joaocassanji/joaocassanji/README.md

 Outside the professional world, you can find me:

-- 📚 Reading a good book.
+- 📚 Reading a good book
-- 🎮 Playing games.
+- 🎮 Playing games
-- 🎣 Fishing.
+- 🎣 Fishing
-- 🎶 Enjoying a good music .
+- 🎶 Enjoying a good music

 ## Let's Connect! 👥